 - Roadside assistance: This optional coverage gives you peace of mind if something should malfunction while you are driving.
 Common services include towing, lockout services, jump-starts, flat tire changes, and gas delivery.

-- Rental car reimbursement: This optional coverage will help cover the costs of a rental car while your vehicle is in the shop for repairs after an accident.
+- Rental car reimbursement: This optional coverage will help cover the cost of a rental car while your vehicle is in the shop for repairs after an accident.

 - Accident forgiveness insurance: This additional coverage prevents your insurance premium from increasing after an at-fault accident.